 Related Stories:

-Amazon has addressed the issue, emphasizing that third-party sellers are prohibited from sending unsolicited packages.
+Amazon has previously addressed the issue, emphasizing that third-party sellers are prohibited from sending unsolicited packages.
 Customers who receive such deliveries should first confirm the item wasn’t sent by a friend or family member.
 If no one ordered the package, Amazon advises reporting it through their online form or Customer Service.

 The BBB warns that brushing scams poses risks beyond fake reviews.
 Receiving unsolicited packages could mean scammers have accessed personal information, such as names, addresses, or phone numbers.
 Porch pirates may also use the scam to monitor deliveries and steal packages before recipients retrieve them.

-A consumer shared their experience through the BBB Scam Tracker: "A mysterious package was delivered to my home from a person I do not know, without me ordering any such package.
+"A mysterious package was delivered to my home from someone I do not know, without me ordering any such package.
 When I tried to look up the return address, the search returned ‘brushing scam’ hits."

 The BBB recommends reporting unsolicited packages to the retailer and taking steps to secure personal information.
 This includes monitoring credit card statements, reviewing credit reports for unauthorized activity, and updating online account passwords.